 We provide global delivery services for Internet content, streaming media and applications, and global Internet traffic management services.
-We currently offer nine services that, among other things, improve the speed, quality, availability, reliability and scalability of Web sites.
-Our services deliver our customers' Internet content, streaming media and applications through a distributed worldwide server network of over 6,000 servers, which locates the content and applications geographically closer to users.
-As of September 30, 2000, we had more than 2,800 customers, including over 1,100 customers under recurring contract.
+Our services improve the speed, quality, availability, reliability and scalability of Web sites.
+Our services deliver our customers' Internet content, streaming media and applications through a distributed worldwide server network, which locates the content and applications geographically closer to users.
+As of June 30, 2000, we had approximately 2,100 signed customers, including 895 customers under recurring contract.